 Those who made the voyage were greeted with ample opportunity to acquire land and a political climate far away from the oppressive monarchy of the old country.
 They settled along the east coast of what would become Canada and the United States.
 In the American War of Independence, those who remained loyal to England traveled north to Canada as United Empire Loyalists.
 In this century, many Scots living in North America have begun to recover their rich heritage through festivals, highland games, and Clan societies.
 An examination of passenger and immigration lists has shown early immigrants bearing the name Book:

-Book Settlers in the United States in the 18th Century
+Book Settlers in United States in the 18th Century

-Book Settlers in the United States in the 19th Century
+Book Settlers in United States in the 19th Century

-Book Settlers in the United States in the 20th Century
+Book Settlers in United States in the 20th Century